STFleming/ops-sat-swan/README.md

 ### Via the VPN

-Connect to the Swansea University VPN using the _lovely_ PulseSecure software: https://vpn.swansea.ac.uk/
+Connect to the Swansea University VPN using the PulseSecure software: https://vpn.swansea.ac.uk/

 Once on the VPN you can then ssh into the FlatSat host with: